LukeGearty/notes/obsidian/Network Security/Lecture 7-21.md

 Organization Validation - ensures ownership of a company with that domain  (never really used) Extended Validation - most secure, validate business documents.
 Name must match, there needs to be a call with CEO of company, etc.
 These mean how much checking the CA does to make sure it is a proper domain?

+TLS is a protocol that runs on top of TCP.
+When you go to a website, your computer first makes the TCP connection with the handshake.
+After the connection is made, the TLS connection is made.

+TLS architecture consists of 4 different "records" - Handshake, change cipher spec, SSL Alert Protocol, Application Data (HTTP, FTP).

+TLS <= 1.2
+When you go to a website, the client will initiate with a ClientHello to the website.
+It will contain specifications that the web browser (Ex: Chrome, Firefox) supports.
+Protocols (version), ciphersuites (set of crypto algorithm), compression, a random number (client_random), session ID (for resumptions) and options.
+The server responds with the ServerHello - it selects specifications it supports - which TLS algorithm, which cryptography algorithm.
+The server then sends over its certificate.
+Server sends over its side of the key exchange - for ex, if Diffie Hellman is used, it is the A, g, n keys.
+Then the server sends ServerHelloDone - it is done.

+The client key exchange is done, where the client sends over it's side of the key exchange - in Diffie Hellman, B is sent over.
+Client's ChangeCipherSpec: ready to start encryption, everything is good.
+Client's Finished Message: Hash of all prior handshake message, encrypted.
+Server's ChangeCipherSpec: ready to start encryption.
+Server's Finished: hash of all prior handshake messages, (except for changecipherspec messages), encrypted.

+TLS Handshake: after the TCP handshake
+Client Side:
+1. ClientHello: After the TCP connection, the browser sends over specifications that it supports.
+Version, cipher suites, compression (never), random #
+Server Side:
+2. ServerHello: Server selects the specification - which version of TLS (1.2, 1.3 ex), selects ciphersuites, encryption algorithms.
+Sends over a server_random #
+3. Certificate: server sends over its side of the certificates, it's certificate and the issuer's certificate
+4. ServerKeyExchange: Server sends over it's side of the key exchange.
+For ex, if Diffie-Hellman is used, the values of "A, g, n" are sent over
+5. ServerHelloDone: server is done
+Client Side:
+6. ClientKeyExchange: Client sends over it's side of the key exchange.
+For example, if DH is used, the value of "B" is sent over.
+Browser calculates key K. On the server side, it also calculates key K, because they will both have the information needed.
+   K + client_random(step 1) + server_random (step 2) -> AES Key + HMAC Key
+   Done on both sides
+7. ChangeCipherSpec: Everything has been okay, starting encryption in the next message
+8. Finished: first encrypted message, has a hash of all prior handshake messages (1 through 6).
+Since it is after ChangeCipherSpec, it is encrypted.
+Server Side:
+9. ChangeCipherSpec: Server receives encrypted message on step 8, decrypts message using AES  + HMAC Key, if everything checks out (validates that it sees the same hashes.
+Sends a ChangeCipherSpec to start encryption.
+10. Finished: Finished message has a hash of all prior handshake message (step 1 -> 6, 8).
+Client reads encrypted message using the AES+HMAC Key.
+If everything is good, they start the HTTP communication.

+TLS Abbreviated Handshake:
+Removes certificates exchanges and keys, remembers what was done last time and resumes the connection.

+Ciphersuites
+TLS_DHE_RSA_WITH_AES_128_CBC_SHA256

+DHE_RSA: Means the Diffie Hellman exchanged is being protected with RSA.
+DH can never be used by itself because it is always presumed there is an attacker in the middle.
+The values exchanged, g, n, A, B, needs to be protected.
+This is the key exchange/authentication algorithm
+AES_128_CBC: AES-128 using the CBC mode (mode of operation), cipher block chaining.
+This is the bulk encryption algorithm.
+SHA-256: HMAC key This is the HMAC algorithm.

+TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256

+ECDHE_RSA: Elliptic Curve Diffie Hellman Ephemeral, key exchange
+AES_128_CBC: Bulk encryption
+SHA-256, HMAC

+If it is DH_RSA, it is Fixed Diffie Hellman, and that means the Diffie-Hellman value from the server is always the same.